Lakeside – Lester Park (Duluth): History

-Lester River Fish Hatchery: Built in 1882, the complex is located at the mouth of the Lester River.
+Structures

+The Lester River Fish Hatchery, listed on the National Register of Historic Places, was built in 1882.
 It is owned by University of Minnesota Duluth, and temporarily housed the Great Lakes Aquarium administrative offices at the beginning of the aquarium's operations.
 The complex consists of the Hatchery/Bunk-room Building, Boat House, Pump House, Supervisor's Cabin on the south side of Congdon Boulevard, and a Superintendent's House on the north side of Congdon Boulevard.